1880 Republican National Convention: Balloting

-With the Blaine and Sherman forces now rallying to Garfield, the move toward the Ohio congressman became a stampede on the next ballot, the convention's thirty-sixth.
+With the Blaine and Sherman forces now rallying to Garfield, the movement became a stampede on the next ballot, the convention's thirty-sixth.
 Garfield won 399 votes, 93 more than Grant, putting him over the top and giving him the Republican nomination.
 Blaine finished with 42, Washburne had 5, John Sherman had 3, and the remaining were split amongst other minor candidates.
-Garfield was so overwhelmed with emotion after winning the nomination that an Inter Ocean reporter noted that he looked "pale as death, and seemed to be half-unconsciously to receive the congratulations of his friends."
+Garfield was so overwhelmed with emotion after winning the nomination that an Inter Ocean reporter noted that he looked "pale as death, and seemed to be half-unconsciously to receive the congratulations of his friends," and various sources also claim that he went back to his hotel room post-convention and cried.
 The convention was in a mad frenzy as thousands of people chanted for Garfield, and later joined in the singing of the Battle Cry of Freedom.
-The Grant followers, like Roscoe Conkling, looked on with "glum faces" and made "no effort to conceal their disappointment."
+Grant followers, like Conkling, looked on with "glum faces" and made "no effort to conceal their disappointment."
 Conkling took great pride in the 306 delegates who had supported Grant throughout the entire balloting.
 With the Grant supporters, Conkling formed a "Three Hundred and Six Guard" society.
 The society held annual dinners, and even drew up a commemorative coin with the inscription, "The Old Guard".

-Afterwards, chairman Hoar banged his gavel and announced, "James A. Garfield, of Ohio, is nominated for President of the United States."
-Garfield wrote a letter to his wife stating that "if the results meet your approval, I shall be content [with the nomination]."
+Afterwards, Hoar banged his gavel and announced, "James A. Garfield, of Ohio, is nominated for President of the United States."
+Garfield wrote a letter to his wife stating that "if the results meet your approval, I shall be content."
 Garfield's wife, Lucretia, was thrilled with her husband's nomination and gave her approval.
 (Garfield subsequently resigned the Senate seat to which he had been elected for the term beginning in 1881, and the Ohio Legislature then elected Sherman.)

 Garfield and the Ohio delegation desired a New York Stalwart as Garfield's vice presidential running mate, partly to placate Conkling, and partly to balance the ticket geographically.
 Levi P. Morton declined after consulting with Conkling, who was still unhappy over Grant's loss and advised Morton not to accept.
 The nomination was then offered (surreptitiously, and without consulting Garfield) to Chester A. Arthur, who had close Stalwart ties to Conkling, but who had impressed delegates with his work to broker the compromise on the selection of a convention chairman.
 Conkling tried to talk Arthur out of accepting, urging him to "drop it as you would a red hot shoe from the forge," but Arthur insisted that he would, calling the Vice Presidency "a greater honor than I ever dreamed of attaining."
-Arthur won the nomination after he received 468 votes, next to the 193 for Elihu Washburne, and 44 for the third major candidate, Marshall Jewell.
+Arthur won the nomination after he received 468 votes, next to 193 for Washburne, and 44 for Jewell.
 Former Governor Edmund J. Davis of Texas and several others were also nominated, but received little support.
-After convention chairman Hoar banged his gavel at 7:25 P.M. on June 8, the longest ever Republican National Convention was adjourned.
+After Hoar banged his gavel at 7:25 P.M. on June 8, the longest ever Republican National Convention was adjourned.